cmu-delphi/delphi-epidata/docs/api/rvdss.md

 The laboratories reporting lab tests.
 Only Ontario, Quebec, and occasionally Saskatchewan report counts for individual lab facilities.

-**NOTE**: Over time, some laboratory networks were expanded and the responsible laboratories were renamed:
+> **Note:** Over time, some laboratory networks were expanded and the responsible laboratories were renamed:
+>

--   Children's Hospital of Eastern Ontario (CHEO) -\> Eastern Ontario Regional Laboratory Association (EORLA)
+> -   Children's Hospital of Eastern Ontario (CHEO) -\> Eastern Ontario Regional Laboratory Association (EORLA)
--   Sunnybrook Women’s College Health Sciences Centre -\> Shared Hospital Laboratory
+> -   Sunnybrook Women’s College Health Sciences Centre -\> Shared Hospital Laboratory
--   Toronto Medical Laboratory -\> University Health Network/Mount Sinai Hospital
+> -   Toronto Medical Laboratory -\> University Health Network/Mount Sinai Hospital
+{: .note }

 ## Calculation of Percent Positive Lab Tests

-For each respiratory virus, the number of lab tests and number of positive lab tests are reported.
+For each respiratory virus, the number of total lab tests performed and number of positive lab tests are reported.
 For convenience, we calculate the percentage of positive tests for a given virus as:

-$$\text{Percent Positive Lab Tests} = \frac{\text{Number of Positive Tests}}{\text{Number of Tests}} \times 100$$
+$$\text{Percent Positive Lab Tests} = \frac{\text{Number of Positive Tests}}{\text{Number of Total Tests}} \times 100$$

 Percent positive lab tests ranges from 0-100%.
 For HPIV, total HPIV positive tests are not always reported, so we manually calculate them by summing up the positive tests for all HPIV subtypes: